thegamershollow/Arch-Install-Guide/README.md

 There are other desktop environments you can choose but the above are what I reccomend if you want to get started.

-For the guide I will outline the setup for each DE (desktip environment) and DM (display manager) in the table above.
+For the guide I will outline the setup for each DE (desktop environment) and DM (display manager) in the table above.

 #### XFCE